aleksandergurin/todo/REDME.md

 ```

 You can access application by pointing your browser to http://localhost:8080.
-Use login: `admin`, password: `admin` to login and test the application.
+Use login: `admin`, password: `admin` to log in and to test the application.

 Remove docker volumes (to clear database):
 ```bash